stanleychukwu17/ci-cd-intro-1/README.md

 - fix any issues with the code and merge into the main branch (jest test)

-- write a workflow that deploys the code to aws staging
+- write a github-actions workflow that deploys the code to aws staging

 - maybe run cypress test against the staging environment